 BLM New Mexico and the Western Area Power Administration are preparing an environmental impact statement (EIS) for the Southline Transmission Project.
 The agencies released the draft EIS in April 2014 and are in the process of preparing the final EIS.
 That document is expected to be completed in late 2014.

 Information on the project is available from Mark Mackiewicz, BLM National Project Manager, at (435) 636-3616 or firstname.lastname@example.org.

 Southline Transmission, LLC, proposes constructing, operating, and maintaining a high-voltage power line in two segments totaling approximately 360 miles.
 The first segment would be a new double circuit 345-kilovolt line from a substation in Afton, New Mexico (south of Las Cruces), to a substation in Apache, Arizona (south of Willcox).
-This 225-mile segment would provide up to 1,500 megawatts of capacity.
-The second segment would be an upgrading and rebuilding of about 130 miles of existing transmission lines between the Apache substation and the Saguaro substation northwest of Tucson.
+This 225-mile segment would provide up to 1,000 megawatts of initial rated capacity.
+The second segment would be an upgrading and rebuilding of about 130 miles of existing transmission lines between the Apache substation and the Saguaro substation, northwest of Tucson.
 It would provide capacity for an additional 1,000 megawatts of electricity.

 Southline Transmission, LLC, is a subsidiary of Hunt Power, L.P., which develops and invests in entrepreneurial electric and gas utility opportunities.
 It is part of a larger privately held group of entities managed by the Ray L. Hunt family.
 Black Forest Partners, L.P., is the project manager for Southline Transmission, LLC.